10 Microsoft Dynamics 365 Alternatives and Competitors 2023

 ClickUp offers team collaboration and project management solutions, so sales and marketing teams align and increase communication while staying up to date on tasks and data.
 This CRM has a flexible range of options, and its free version is perfect for low-budget businesses looking to save money while remaining productive.

 This platform makes it simple to build high-level views into customer lifetime value, average deal sizes, and so much more to monitor data in one space.
 ClickUp’s efficient data management features break silos by speeding up communications, so teams collaborate better across deals and onboard customers in a single hub.

 Want to still connect to third-party tools?
 ClickUp boasts plenty of integrations, including Google Drive, Evernote, Slack, and Dropbox to help teams centralize Workspaces.

 - 10+ customizable project management views to visualize your sales pipeline and orders

 - Email integration platform integrates seamlessly with businesses

 - Automate marketing campaigns, sales pipelines, and more to save time

-- Simple onboarding to increase customer loyalty and interactions
+- Simple client onboarding to increase customer loyalty and interactions

 - Reporting and analytics tools to track and measure your KPIs